• 404

 Key points:

 We hope you find this month’s Economic Update as informative as always.
-If you have any feedback or would like to discuss any aspect of this report, please contact your us.
+If you have any feedback or would like to discuss any aspect of this report, please get in touch with your financial adviser.

 The Big Picture